gereon-t/trajectopy-web/README.md

     <h1>Trajectopy Web</h1>
     <h3>Simple web interface for quick trajectory comparisons</h3>

 This is a simple web interface for comparing trajectories.
 It is based on [Trajectopy](https://github.com/gereon-t/trajectopy) and implements basic functionality for comparing trajectories.
+You can explore a demo [here](https://trajectopy.xyz).

 <p align="center">